 Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
-Likeli- hood of issue Severity of issue Total Score nts groups or cover lessons, under the direction and supervision of a qualified, or nominated, teacher (under the Education (Specified Work) (England) Regulations 2012) Increased risk of infection and staff unsuitable being employed Recruitment Recruitment should continue as usual.
+Likeli- hood of issue Severity of issue Total Score Increased risk of infection and staff unsuitable being employed Recruitment Recruitment should continue as usual.
 Schools continue to recruit remotely over the summer period.
-During the summer, safeguarding checks can be carried out remotely as set out in coronavirus (COVID-19): safeguarding in schools, colleges and other providers .
+During the summer, safeguarding checks can be carried out remotely as set out in coronavirus (COVID-19): safeguarding in schools, colleges and other providers.
 From the start of the autumn term checks will revert to being carried out in person.
 Recruitment to follow government guidelines - summer appointments will be carried out virtually.
 From Autumn onwards social distancing recruitment will take place.
 5 1 5 Staff absence due to quarantine Staff absence All Staff to be available from 1 st September Staff should inform HT by 17 th July if they have booked a summer holiday where quarantine may apply to enable planning for Autumn term.
 RKST policy should be applied.
 Increased number of safeguarding referrals Safeguar ding DSL to review policy DSL to be given more time in the first few weeks of the term to support staff/pupils.
 Pupils not having a healthy lunch Catering Food should be provided to all pupils who want it, including FSM and universal infant free school meals Meals will be served in classes initially to minimise contact Packed lunches initially whilst operational procedures are put in place.
+Children will eat in the hall but within bubbles.
+Tables and chairs will be cleaned between bubbles.